cameroncuster/caffe_assessment/README.md

 ```

 Although the instructions for building the documentation are clear, I was unable
-to actually view the documentation.
+to actually view the documentation in my environment, perhaps due to unspecified
+dependencies.

 Tutorials and examples are documented close to where they live allowing for
 the documentation to be very accessible.
 The examples provide a step by step
 process for using the software among a variety of applications.
 The tutorial
 gives the same level of attention and detail to using Caffe.
-The software was
-developed with an eye for detail which is a strong indicator of high quality
-software.

 While the Caffe team claims to keep tutorials and examples documented close to
 where they live there is little to no internal documentation found in the Caffe